timkicker/timkicker.github.io/source/_posts/telegram.md

 There are many other great privacy respecting messenging apps which i'd rather use than telegram.
 I've listed my favorite ones below:

 [Signal](https://www.signal.org/de/): Known for its strong encryption, Signal offers end-to-end encryption by default for all conversations and has a focus on user privacy.
 Like I already said, it has undergone independent security audits and is widely regarded as one of the most secure messaging apps available.

-[Wire](https://wire.com/de/): Has a more modern looking user interface than Signal but also has ungergone security audits

 [Threema](https://threema.ch/de): Probably the OG because it's the oldest one.
 Also requires no phone number to sign up (!!!)